AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Introduction

 The paper is organized as follows.
-In \secref{sec:related} we discuss the related work.
-We introduce the reference scenario and system model in \secref{sec:sysmodel}. \ourname{} is presented in \secref{sec:method}. \secref{sec:num-results} contains an analysis of \ourname{}, with the derivation of the \ac{crlb} and the numerical results. \secref{sec:exp-results} contains experimental results demonstrating the performance of our approach, while concluding remarks are given in \secref{sec:conclusion}.
+The related work is discussed in \secref{sec:related}.
+Reference scenario and system model are introduced in \secref{sec:sysmodel}. \ourname{} is presented in \secref{sec:method}. \secref{sec:num-results} contains its analysis, with the derivation of the \ac{crb} and related numerical results.
+Experimental results are shown in \secref{sec:exp-results}, to demonstrate the effectiveness of our approach against state-of-the-art methods.
+Concluding remarks are given in \secref{sec:conclusion}.